 Shows the movement in the year on the different reserves held by the Council, which are split between those that are available for the Council to spend (usable reserves) and those that have been created to reconcile the technical and statutory accounting (unusable reserves).
-The Council's usable reserves total £29.089m (£24.021m 2019/20).
+The Council's useable reserves total £30.080m (£24.021m 2019/20).